About Diabetic Retinopathy

 Characterized by the presence of microaneurysms in the Retina, Mild Nonproliferative Retinopathy is the earliest stage of Diabetic Retinopathy.
 These microaneurysms are areas of swelling of the tiny blood vessels in the Retina, caused by the weakening of their structure.
 Mild Nonproliferative Retinopathy can be present without any change in your vision.
 It usually does not require treatment unless it progresses or is accompanied by Diabetic Macular Edema.
 If you have Mild Nonproliferative Retinopathy, your eye doctor will make specific recommendations about reexamination, and whether any additional testing might be required.

 Moderate Nonproliferative Retinopathy

 Moderate Nonproliferative Retinopathy is the second and slightly more severe stage of Diabetic Retinopathy.
-During this stage, some of the small blood vessels in the Retina may actually become blocked.
-The blockage of these tiny blood vessels causes a decrease in the supply of nutrients and oxygen to certain areas of the Retina.
+During this stage, some of the small blood vessels in the Retina may become blocked.
+The blockage of these tiny blood vessels causes a decrease in supply of nutrients and oxygen to certain areas of the Retina.